-- + Aid to Families with Dependent Children (AFDC) is a federal program that provides cash grants to eligible single-parent, low-income families.
-It is administered in Oregon through the Adult and Family Services Division of the State of Oregon. - + Supplemental Security Income (SSI) is a federal program that provides cash grants to low-income people with serious disabilities and to the elderly. - + General Assistance (GA) is a state program for disabled people who are not eligible for SSI.
+Aid to Families with Dependent Children (AFDC) is a federal program that provides cash grants to eligible single-parent, low-income families.
+It is administered in Oregon through the Adult and Family Services Division of the State of Oregon.

+- Supplemental Security Income (SSI) is a federal program that provides cash grants to low-income people with serious disabilities and to the elderly. - General Assistance (GA) is a state program for disabled people who are not eligible for SSI.

-While these services provide for basic support, they do not enable recipients to meet even the government's basic standard of existence.
+While these programs provide for basic support, they do not enable recipients to meet even the government's basic standard of existence.
 A family of three can receive a maximum of \$460/month on AFDC, or 45% of the income needed to reach the Federal Poverty Level of \$1,026/month.
-Adding the maximum Food Stamp allotment of \$292/month, the family is living at only 73% of the level of poverty that is considered a basic standard of existence.117
+Adding the maximum Food Stamp allotment of \$292/month, the family is living at only 73% of the level of poverty that is considered a basic standard of existence.119

 Both SSI and GA target people with disabilities.
 SSI is especially stringent in its eligibility requirements, providing support only for people with long-term, very serious disabilities.
-Seeking eligibility is a very time-consuming and difficult process.
+Seeking eligibility is a very timeconsuming and difficult process.
 One focus group participant described a very contentious two-year battle to obtain SSI assistance for her disabled son.

-General assistance is a state program that provides support for a broader range of disabilities, but at a much lower overall rate.
-Recipients of GA receive a maximum of \$210/month, or 39% of the Federal Poverty Level.
+General Assistance is a state program that provides support for a broader range of disabilities, but at a much lower overall rate.
+Recipients of GA receive a These programs do not enable recipients to meet even the government's basic standard of existence. maximum of \$210/month, or 39% of the Federal Poverty Level.
 An article in the July 4, 1995 Oregonian reports that recipients may be forced into homelessness due to a recent cut in GA funding.

-The example monthly budget of Jamie found on page illustrates in greater detail the living costs welfare support will cover.
+The example monthly budget of Jamie found on page 23 illustrates in greater detail the living costs welfare support will cover.

-On average, welfare recipients rely on welfare for 22 months, and access the program 2.5 times in their lives.118 The program is accessible to people primarily in the "chronically" poor category, and provides virtually no help to the working poor, or the situationally poor until they have exhausted all of their assets and spiraled down into a level of poverty from which it is difficult to escape.
+On average, welfare recipients rely on welfare for 22 months, and access the program 2.5 times in their lives.120 The program is accessible to people primarily in the "chronically" poor category, and provides virtually no help to the working poor, or the situationally poor until they have exhausted all of their assets and spiraled down into a level of poverty from which it is difficult to escape.

 The AFDC program does allow income to be earned while still receiving assistance.
 The level of support is cut back as the income of the recipient increases.
-In Oregon, a family of three can earn only \$616/month before they will be completely removed from the program, losing their grant of \$480/month.119 A complicated formula is applied to smaller monthly earnings to combine income and assistance.
+In Oregon, a family of three can earn only \$616/month before they will be completely removed from the program, losing their grant of \$480/month.121 A complicated formula is applied to smaller monthly earnings to combine income and assistance.